sankarvema/Hanlon/CONTRIBUTING.md

 * Glance at the [Git Best Practices][best-practice] document, even if you don't read it all yet.
-* If this is a new feature, make sure you discuss it on the [puppet-hanlon mailing list][puppet-hanlon] before getting started on code.
+* If this is a new feature, make sure you discuss it on the [hanlon-project][hanlon-project] mailing list before getting started on code.

 ## How to Get Help